askariabidi/penetration-testing-101/readme.md

 - `Assignment-July-2025.pdf` – Original assignment guidelines
 - `Final-Report.pdf` – Final report with documented vulnerability and analysis
 - `Report-Template.docx` – Supporting Word version of the report
+- `course-material` – All the slides & pdfs provided by the professor

 ---